-Haley is a force for change, a bright spirit, and (happiest for her) a senior at Brookfield High School.
+Haley is a force for change, a bright spirit, and (happiest for her) a recent high school graduate.
 She has created her own team to manage the U.S. half of our global think tank for high school seniors, and we have no doubt she’s going to run the place one day.
 We try to stay out of her way.
 In fall of 2017 Haley will attend Earlham College in Indiana, where she has received a truckload of scholarships because they also get how amazing she is.